Unrag

 Basic usage

-bunx unrag init
+bunx unrag@latest init

 Running without arguments starts an interactive prompt that asks for your preferences.
 For CI/CD or scripted setups, pass flags to skip the prompts.